Vacuum cleaner ban: five popular models on their way out – Which? News

 Dyson Cinetic Big Ball upright, £350*

 Dyson’s flagship filter-free vacuum cleaner falls foul of the new rules on two counts: it’s too powerful and too noisy.
-Once stocks run out, you won’t be able to pick up this vacuum, so if you’re tempted then now’s the time to buy.
+So if you’re tempted then how’s the time to buy.

-The Dyson Cinetic range is bagless but also has no filters that need cleaning or replacing over time.
+Dyson Cinetic vacuums are unique in that they are bagless but also have no filters that need cleaning or replacing over time.
 Instead, the soft rubber tips on the cyclones oscillate at high speed when you vacuum, flinging fine dust out of the air, and doing the job of a filter.
+So while this Dyson is pricey up front, it should have no ongoing maintenance costs.

-It’s not the end for Dyson’s Cinetic technology though – the Dyson Cinetic cylinder vacuum will still be available.
+It’s not the end for Dyson’s Cinetic technology though – the Dyson Cinetic cylinder vacuums will still be available.
 Find out if the upright version is worth snapping up in our Dyson Cinetic Big Ball upright review.

 Dyson DC40 Animal, £180